John Payne (martyr): Execution

 At his execution on the morning of the Monday 2 April (nine months after his imprisonment), he was dragged from prison on a hurdle to the place of execution and first prayed on his knees for almost half an hour and then kissed the scaffold, made a profession of faith and declared his innocence.
 Reinforcements had been sent from London to help the execution run smoothly.
 Lord Rich called upon him to repent of his treason, which Payne again denied.
 A Protestant minister then shouted a claim that years ago Payne's brother had admitted to him Payne's treason.
 Payne said that his brother was and always had been an earnest Protestant but that even so would never swear to such a thing.
 To bear this out, Payne asked that the brother, who was in the locality, be brought, but he was not found in time and the execution proceeded and Payne was at last turned off the ladder.
 The government's intentions for a smooth execution with minimal trouble and maximum propaganda value had failed – indeed, the crowd had become so sympathetic to Payne that they hung on his feet to speed his death and prevented the infliction of the quartering until he was dead.
 The executioner, Simon Bull, was meanwhile rebuked for dithering over the quartering in case Payne revive and suffer further.

 Beatification and canonisation

 John Payne was one of the group of prominent Catholic martyrs of the persecution who were later designated as the Forty Martyrs of England and Wales.
 He was beatified "equipollently" by Pope Leo XIII, by means of a decree of 29 December 1886 and was canonised along with the other Martyrs of England and Wales by Pope Paul VI on 25 October 1970.

 Schools and churches

-A Roman Catholic secondary school in Chelmsford town centre (towards Broomfield) is now named after him.
+A Roman Catholic secondary school in Chelmsford (towards Broomfield) is now named after him.
 The name of the school is St John Payne Catholic School.

 The Roman Catholic church of St John Payne is found on Colchester's Greenstead estate.
 Founded in 1972, the Parish of Greenstead, Ardleigh and Mistley serves the community on the Essex-Suffolk border, with St John Payne being the Parish Church.